Lloyd Gomez: Early life

-Gomez was born on December 6, 1923, in Caliente, Nevada to Indian-Mexican parents.
+Gomez was born on December 6, 1923, in Caliente, Nevada, to Native American-Mexican parents.
 His mother died when he was very young.
-Little is known about Gomez’s childhood, but once leaving his parents' house in 1939 lacking formal education, he was never able to afford substantial living conditions leading to him becoming homeless.
+Little is known about Gomez's childhood, but once leaving his parents' house in 1939 lacking formal education, he was never able to afford substantial living conditions leading to him becoming homeless.
 He is known to have traveled extensively around the west coast through freight trains.
 Later in his life, Gomez started to go under the pseudonym of Harry Jenks.

 In 1942, Gomez was arrested but later released by Sacramento County deputies on suspicion of dodging the draft, since at the time the United States was at war with Germany and Japan during World War II.
 On March 26, 1942, Gomez accosted a 10-year-old boy in a field near Caliente.
 Armed with a knife, Gomez forced the boy to hand over his rifle, and once in hand of it threatened the youth before fleeing the area.
-He was later arrested in Cedar City, Utah and was extradited back to Nevada, for which he was sentenced to four years imprisonment.
+He was later arrested in Cedar City, Utah, and was extradited back to Nevada, for which he was sentenced to two-and-a-half to 20 years in prison for armed robbery.

-In 1946 Lloyd was paroled, but was returned to prison after being convicted in 1948 for assault.
+Lloyd was paroled in 1946, but was returned to prison after being convicted in 1948 for assault.
 He was brought to a prison camp, but one day when guards were not looking Gomez simply walked off, not to be seen again for the next two years.

 As time passed, Gomez became more and more motivated by financial gain, eventually causing him to begin robbing and killing people.
 Gomez chose fellow homeless men as his victims, roughly middle-aged whom he often preyed on while wandering around railroad cars.
 He used numerous methods in his murders, including shooting them, beating them with a wooden plank, smashing them with a bottle, and bashing their head's in with rocks.
 One interesting detail is that Gomez appeared to have taken a 7 1⁄2 month break from killing during his spree.
 During the first series, it took Gomez over four months to kill three people.